Academic Handbook Admissions

 1. Northeastern University London is committed to admitting students of the highest calibre, with the merit and potential to thrive in our demanding academic environment, regardless of age, disability, race, nationality, gender, religion, sexual orientation, marital status or parental status.

-2. The University considers applications individually, personally and on their merits.
+2. The University considers applications individually, personally and on merit.
 The University has a strong commitment to maintaining open accessibility to higher education.
 The Northeastern University London bursary fund and the associated Trust ensure that finance should not be a barrier to any home-fees student of high ability who wants to apply to the University.

 3. This policy is consistent with good admissions practice in higher education, as defined by: The Quality Assurance Agency for Higher Education UK Quality Code Theme: Admissions, Recruitment and Widening Access.
 It also complies with the following current legislation affecting the admissions of students:

-1. General Data Protection Regulation 2018
+1. The Data Protection Act 2018

 2. Equality Act 2010